simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 ### Bounce rate and bots

 To make the _time on page_ more accurate, we exclude the page views with a _time on page_ **lower than 5 seconds**.
 We see those visits as bounced visits and don't include them in the _time on page_ metric.
-Page views that have a _time on page_ lower than 5 seconds will be visible all other metrics and charts.
+Page views that have a _time on page_ lower than 5 seconds will be visible in all other metrics and the charts.
 Just not included in the _time on page_ metric.

 We exclude bots from all our stats (although you have the [ability to download them](/export-data)).